 Federal Law and Regulation

 Federal EPA guidance on TMDL implementation is also limited.
-Guidance is provided in a 1997 EPA Memo entitled "New Policies for Establishing and Implementing Total Maximum Daily Loads (TMDLs)" (EPA Site).
+Guidance is provided in a 1997 EPA Memo entitled "New Policies for Establishing and Implementing Total Maximum Daily Loads (TMDLs)" (EPA Site, leaving MDE).
 On November 22, 2002, EPA provided clarification of existing TMDL regulations on the subject of implementing TMDLs through NPDES permits for stormwater.

-EPA has more information on their Bay Watershed Implementation Plan Development website (leaving MDE website) and a more general perspective on their Chesapeake Bay TMDL webpage.
+EPA has more general information on their Chesapeake Bay TMDL (leaving MDE) webpage.

 Biological Restoration Initiative

 Most of the biological impairments on Maryland’s 303(d) list are due to the degradation of small, fairly shallow, free-flowing streams.
 MDE has initiated a Biological Restoration Initiative (BRI) to target resources to streams with the greatest recovery potential.
-This restoration initiative, a part of Maryland’s 319 Nonpoint Source Program, is coordinated with Maryland’s Chesapeake and Atlantic Bays Trust Fund through the Fund’s system of targeting resources [PDF].
+This restoration initiative, a part of Maryland’s 319 Nonpoint Source Program, is coordinated with Maryland’s Chesapeake and Atlantic Bays Trust Fund (leaving MDE) through the Fund’s system of targeting resources [PDF] (leaving MDE).

 Biological restoration of streams is also conducted via agricultural conservation programs; local government programs, including the federal NPDES Stormwater permit program administered by MDE; and various other State and federal initiatives.

 For information on TMDL Implementation contact Jim George at (410) 537-3579, MDE Science Services Administration.